-Research funding provided by TSA is dedicated, early-stage through to proof-of-concept research and development for the utilisation of end-of-life tyres.
+Research funding provided by TSA is dedicated to both early stage research and development projects to later stage demonstration and infrastructure-oriented initiatives.
+PhD Scholarships are also available for research that meets the objectives of the Scheme for the long-term utilisation of end-of-life tyres.

 The objectives of the Tyre Stewardship Research Fund are to: